 What are we called to do in this time of collapse?
 Work harder?
 Think faster?
 Compartmentalize and multitask better?

 No. None of the above.
 In fact, we are called to do the opposite.
-According to Yoruba wisdom, we are called upon to slow down.
-We are called to settle more deeply into the present, to soften and loosen our grip on whoever we imagine we are, or were, wherein we assimilate the world as it is, changing so rapidly as it is, and watch our responses, our default habits and self-serving diversions happening in the microseconds between apprehension and response.
+According to Yoruba wisdom, we are called to slow down.
+We are called to settle into the present, to soften and loosen our grip on whoever we imagine we are, or were, wherein we assimilate the world as it is, changing so rapidly as it is, and watch our responses, our default habits and self-serving diversions happening in the microseconds between apprehension and response.

-What enters our space in liminal moments we share with a single person—or even in a group?
+What enters our space in liminal moments we share with another person—or even in a group?
 Resonance, a timeless quality, gently arrests us.
 What arises in the space between vision and execution as a quiet presence is Inter-Being.
 This space is filled with knowledge, yet is neither yours nor mine.
 We become present in such knowledge–or it becomes present in us.

 There is no such thing as a unit of time in any absolute sense.
 Since that is so, we could even define “presence” as something more like absence.
 The absolute nature of time is a vastly spacious awareness no longer held in the tight grip of someone who ‘hopes’; one so expansive that even “embodiment” implies a limitation, so permeable that emotional states and the ambient phenomena of group process no longer impede the flow of connection.